 Real travel stories.
 Real stays.
 Handy tips to help you make the right choice.

 6. Mount Kenya National Park

 Tucked in the wilderness of the Mt.
-Kenya which is the second tallest mountain in Africa with a height of 5,199 meters.
+Kenya, Mount Kenya National Park Nairobi is the second tallest mountain in Africa with a height of 5,199 meters.
 Surrounded with pristine view of the lakes, tarns, glaciers, mineral springs and sightings of various endangered species animals and unique montane plantation.

 Best Time To Visit: December-March

 Major Attractions: Mount Kenya, David Sheldrick Wildlife Trust

 Where To Stay & Eat: Kinondoni campsite, Austrian head campsite, Like North Hut

 How To Reach: The park is located at a distance of 175 Kms from Nairobi, the park can be reached on Nanyuki-Isiolo road via Sirimon Track or Nyeri-Nanyuki road near Naro Moru.